vittorioexp/coffevo-nestjs-project/README.md

 insert into "coffee" ("name", "brand", "inventorId") values ('star trucks coffee', 'star trucks ltd', 1);
 insert into "coffee" ("name", "brand", "inventorId") values ('cheap coffee', 'cheap ltd', 2);
 ```
+Now you're ready to hit the endpoints of the application!
+See the section above for details.

 To run unit tests, run the following command: